Delhi govt launches month-long campaign to reduce vehicular emissions | Science-Environment

 Delhi govt launches month-long campaign to reduce vehicular emissions

-The Delhi government kicked off its month-long Red Light On, Gaadi Off campaign across 100 crossings in the city on Monday to reduce vehicular emissions.Delhi Environment Minister Gopal Rai visited the ITO crossing and appealed to the public to extend their support to make this fight against pollution a success.
+The Delhi government kicked started its month-long Red Light On, Gaadi Off campaign across 100 crossings in the city on Monday to reduce vehicular emissions.Delhi Chief Minister Arvind Kejriwal appealed to people to contribute in the fight against pollution and make the campaign successful.Please do contribute in this fight against pollution.

 - Country: